Saadster10/SWE-Project-Repo/README.md

-# SWE-Project-Repo
-Software Engineering project repository
+# SWE-Project-Repo - Software Engineering project repository

+# Team Members:
+- Benkkallpalli Chandrashekhar, Archana
+- Saadh Ahmed
+- Saad Mahmood
+- Abrams, Kevin
+- Alston, lman

-To build a Web application - Graphical password authenticator:
+# Task: To build a Web application - Graphical password authenticator:
+# Timeline: Jun 14, 2021 - Jul 29, 2021

-#1 Multi-image recalls based authentication - User selects from images, in a specific order
+# 1 Multi-image recalls based authentication - User selects from images, in a specific order

-#2 Recall based authentication - Given an image in a scrambler, user moves pieces in the image, creating an ordered list that becomes the
+# 2 Recall based authentication - Given an image in a scrambler, user moves pieces in the image, creating an ordered list that becomes the password
-password